shohiebsense/shohiebsense.github.io/_posts/2021-04-20-Parse or 'Unmarshal' json in Go.md

 - Import `encoding/json`

-First is to create the struct
+First is to create a struct

 ```go
 type Payload struct {